What should I do if I own a rental property and do not want to be responsible for the electricity bill between rentals?

 - Number of heated rooms

-- Energy used for heating and hot water
+- Energy source used for heating and water heating

 - Number of occupants